berachain/cosmprund/README.md

 Flags:

-- `data-dir`: path to data directory if not default
 - `blocks`: amount of blocks to keep on the node (Default 10)
 - `versions`: amount of app state versions to keep on the node (Default 10)
 - `app`: the application you want to prune, outside the sdk default modules.
 See `Supported Apps`